f4ngy/raindrop.py/README.md

 raindrop.py
 ===========

 A python/flask application that will play ambient music based on your current weather.
+The project does not come with music, as the user will set the ambient music tracks themselves.
 Music files need to be in .mp3 format.
+Instructions on adding music can be found below.

 Installing
 ===========